proteusx/Palamedes/README.md

 |"             | Dialytika (diaeresis)
 |\|            | Ypogegrammeni (Iota subscript)

-For example to produce ᾄ we type a followed by any combination of the keys /]|
+For example to produce an **ᾄ** we type 'a' followed by any combination of the keys '/', ']' and '|'.

 Note: The function of the dead key (;) has been retained.